damakvarshney/Connecto/README.md

 ## About Connecto :

 - Connecto is a messenger application which is a mixture of two separate application Alpha Note and Beta Messenger.
+- The most unlikely thing which is really unique with this application is SwitchSlider which switchs between different application.
+- And the classic Search Bar where slider turn into SearchBar is miraculous.

 #### Aplha Notes :